This picture – the black and white, not the red – is a screenshot from “A return to Biblical Modesty”, a pdf book by

 If an uncovered thigh is shameful and godly people should avoid it, then several other things should also be avoided by the same reasoning, like uncovered hair, and uncovering any part of the leg.
 If the thigh is the leg from knee to hip, and clothes should cover all of it, then the leg is the part from ankle to hip, and clothes should cover it all too.
-The passage does not specify that this apply only to female thighs, hair or legs either, so the same standards – if applicable at all – should probably apply to male clothing.
+The passage does not specify that this applies only to female thighs, hair or legs either, so the same standards – if applicable at all – should probably apply to male clothing.
 So the immodest parts, if this reasoning is right, will look more like the red parts here:

 That will also make the Duggar-approved swimwear scandalously immodest.
 (Legs!
 And hair!)
 The photo of Mrs. Daphne Kirkland on the front page of “A return to Biblical Modesty” will, likewise, be shameful – it shows her hair.
-And any Quiverfull woman who not only bakes her own bread, but grinds the flour is doing something shameful.
+And any Quiverfull woman who bakes her own bread and grinds the flour is doing something shameful.